shivenpatel399/EpidemicBot/README.md

 This bot is special because it uses slash commands.
 When using this bot, do / and press on the bot icon so you can see the whole slash manual.

-## Inviting

-Invite the bot through this Discord Invite URL: https://rb.gy/t8z5t3

-## Turning On the Bot

-DM @shivpat._. on discord if you want me to turn on the bot.
-It will take about 1-2 minutes to turn it on.

 ## Some of my other creations

 Here is a list of the other bots that I have created: